isaqueks/naeb/README.md

 		* Secondly, the Crud object needs to be created:
 		* `const userCrud = new SimpleCrud<User>(database,  userModel,  'userTableName');`
 		* Then, check `SimpleCrud` methods.
-        * Note: If using JavaScript, create an instance of `SimpleCrud` without generic, as it is only allowed in TypeScript.
+        * Note: If using JavaScript, create an instance of `SimpleCrud` without generics `<T>`, as it is only allowed in TypeScript.

 * Route management:
 	* By specifying the route directory to UltraX constructor, all routes TypeScript files inside the directory will be used as routes.